Jiang-Yu

 Kyushu Institute of Technology, Japan

 from 1993 to 2001 as an associate professor.
-Currently he is an associate
+Since 2011, he is a full professor at the

 Dept. of Computer and Information